 Approximate GPS Location: +43.99620, -71.33992

 In the early 1800’s, small farmsteads dotted the region.
 This is the only remaining 19th century homestead in the area and is listed on the Register of Historic Places.
 It is a wooden frame dwelling constructed between 1831 and 1832.
-The house has been restored to much of its original setting and today operates as an Historic House Museum, with an on-site historic interpreter.
+The house has been restored to much of its original setting and today operates as an Historic House Museum, with an on-site historic interpreter anda half mile ADA trail that winds through the forest to the Swift River and back.
 It is managed by the US Forest Service and open to the public seasonally.

 Contact the Saco Ranger District for hours and more information.